Your complete guide, along with the latest updates, news, and advice.

 What happens if I am denied entry to my destination?

 We strongly advise checking with your airline before you travel that you will be permitted to enter your final destination.
 It is very unlikely you will be permitted to board your flight if your nationality is not permitted entry to the final destination.
 Croatia and Greece will be conducting screening at airports.
 Passengers who are tested may be quarantined for 24hrs whilst waiting for test results.
 In the event a test is positive the individual must self isolate for 14 days.
 This will be arranged by the local government.
 In the event of a TYW guest being forced to self isolate no refund will be made for your booking.

 Do I have to pay my balance or can I wait and see what happens?

-Unless we have informed you that your Yacht Week is not going ahead please follow the payment instructions on your booking to pay by the deadline for your booking as normal.
-If you wish to cancel or postpone your trip, you can review your options and contact our team to help with this.
+Unless we have informed you that your Yacht Week is not going ahead, please follow the payment instructions on your booking to pay by the deadline for your booking as normal.
+If you wish to cancel your booking instead of completing your instalments, please contact our team to help with this.

 What happens if there is an advice update to warn against travel while I am already in a destination?

 Official advice in this scenario is: if you are able to leave, you should do so.